markdown-it/markdown-it/README.md

 ```

 **Note:** To achieve the best possible performance, don't modify a `markdown-it`
 instance on the fly.
-If you need multiple configurations it's best to create
+If you need multiple configurations, it's best to create
 multiple instances and initialize each with separate config.